Arts and Society, Arts and Society

 “Lectures for Future“ is a lecture series with guest lecturers from various universities and research institutions, most of them part of the Scientists4Future, working on the most pressing societal and ecological challenges and their potential solutions.
 The lectures series is taking place for the third semester in a row, everytime at several higher education institutions, each of them with their own unique programming.
 More information on the initiative and the programs of the summer semester 2020 can be found here.

-At Angewandte, we want to incorporate the student feedback from last semester and try to select guest lectures with a focus on political and sociological sustainability issues, activism, and further practical experiences (the specific guest lectures will be determined in September).
-Typically, lectures will be 90 minutes long (including discussion and/or interactive exercises) and will start after the student presentations of Raworth's work (see below).
-As the lectures address quite diverse topics, we will also dedicate certain sessions to clarifying open questions and contextualizing the content against the backdrop of a bigger picture of Sustainable Development, thus establishing a "golden thread" for the course.
+At Angewandte, we tried incorporating the student feedback from last semester and selected guest lectures with a focus on political and socioeconomic sustainability issues as well as experiences from outside of academia.
+Typically, lectures will be 90 minutes long including discussion (18:00-19:30) and will start after the student presentations of Raworth's work (see below).
+As the lectures address quite diverse topics, we will also dedicate time to clarifying open questions and contextualizing the content against the backdrop of a bigger picture of Sustainable Development, thus establishing a "golden thread" for the course.

 As we do not want you to only be listeners but also creators, we have come up with an additional element for the course: